List of the Top Capital Providers

 for Independent Sponsors

-In this guide, we’ve compiled a list of the top independent sponsor equity investors worth targeting.
+In this guide, we share a list of the top independent sponsor investors deploying equity capital in lower middle market sponsor-led transactions, including everything from well-established legacy companies like Petra, to popular new-model investors like CapitalPad.
 Each firm has been vetted based on track record, deal execution speed, capital deployment capacity, investment value-add, reputation among sponsors, and my own personal experience.

 1. CapitalPad